-Sinharaja’s importance is recognised by UNESCO, and is a must for wildlife enthusiasts.
-Located only 30kms – yet two hours’ drive – from Ratnapura, in the southwest of the island, Sinharaja is a special place.
+Sinharaja’s importance as Sri Lanka’s only primarily lowland rainforest is recognised by UNESCO, and is a must for wildlife enthusiasts.
+Located in the southwest of the island, it is a special place.

-It contains many endemic plants, animals and birds, including some 139 varieties of Sri Lanka’s 830 endemic trees, and is one of the few places where you can see Sri Lanka hanging parrot.
-Pretty bamboo orchids grow beside the trails, and many trees are adorned with epiphytes.
+Sinharaja Forest Reserve contains many endemic plants, animals and birds, including some 139 varieties of Sri Lanka’s 830 endemic trees, and is one of the few places where you can see Sri Lanka hanging parrot.
+Pretty bamboo orchids grow beside the trails, and many trees are adorned with epiphytes

 A wonderful diversity of butterflies occurs in the forest, including spectacular blue morphos and bird-wings, dancing like windblown paper through the high canopy.
 Lizards are plentiful, and the residents include a number of rare endemics.
 Although many mammals inhabit Sinharaja, sightings are always a matter of luck due to the density of the undergrowth.
 However, troupes of purple-faced leaf monkeys reveal their presence by the fearsome roaring calls of the males.